Moctezuma II: Activities

-Moctezuma practiced a variety of sports, among them archery and swimming.
-His sportsmanship made him a physically fit man.
-He was also well trained in the arts of war, as he was well experienced in the battlefield from an early age.
+Moctezuma was physically fit and practised a variety of sports, among them archery and swimming.
+He was well-trained in the arts of war, as he was experienced on the battlefield from an early age.

-Among the sports he practiced, he was an active hunter, and often used to hunt for deer, rabbits and various birds in a certain section of a forest (likely the Bosque de Chapultepec) that was exclusive to him and whomever he invited.
+Among the sports he practised, he was an active hunter, and often used to hunt for deer, rabbits, and various birds in a certain section of a forest (likely the Bosque de Chapultepec) that was exclusive to him and whomever he invited.
 It was prohibited for anyone without permission to enter, and allegedly any trespassers would be put to death.
 He also used to invite servants to this forest, should he order for certain animals to be hunted for him, which would often be done for the entertainment of his guests.

 Moctezuma was recorded to have been heavily obsessed with cleanliness and personal hygiene, such as bathing multiple times a day in his private pool; as well as not wearing the same clothes every day.

+A Spanish soldier accompanying Hernan Cortés during the conquest of the Aztec Empire reported that when Moctezuma II dined, he took no other beverage than chocolate, served in a golden goblet.
+Moctezuma was passionate about chocolate; he had it flavoured with vanilla or other spices such as chili peppers, and his chocolate was whipped into a froth that dissolved in the mouth.
+No fewer than 60 portions each day reportedly may have been consumed by Moctezuma II, and 2,000 more by the nobles of his court.